EnterpriseDB/barman/README.txt

 The first step is to decide the architecture of your backup.
 In a simple scenario, you have one *PostgreSQL instance* (server) running on a host.
-You want your data continuously backed up on another server, called the *backup server*.
+You want your data continuously backed up to another server, called the *backup server*.

 BaRMan allows you to launch PostgreSQL backups directly from the backup server, using SSH connections.
 Another key feature of BaRMan is that it allows you to centralise your backups in case you have more than one PostgreSQL servers to manage.

+During this guide, we will assume that:

+* you have one PostgreSQL instance on an host (called +pg+ for the sake of simplicity)
+* one backup server on another host (called +backup+)
+* communication between the two servers via SSH is enabled
+* the PostgreSQL server can be reached from the backup server as +postgres+ user (or another _superuser_)

-During this guide, we will assume that you have one PostgreSQL instance on an host and one backup server on another host.
-It is important to note that for disaster recovery, these two servers should not share any physical resources but the network.
+It is important to note that, for disaster recovery, these two servers should not share any physical resource but the network.
 You can use BaRMan in geographical redundancy scenarios for better disaster recovery outcomes.

 TODO: Plan your backup policy and workflow (with version 0.3).